stefano-meschiari/WhenGiantsCollide/README.md

 # WhenGiantsCollide

 A little JavaScript app simulating the collision of two giant planets; see http://www.stefanom.org/wgc (a work in progress).
+It will be in the same vein as [Super Planet Crash](http://www.stefanom.org/spc).

 A sketch of what it will look like:
 ![sketch](https://raw.githubusercontent.com/stefano-meschiari/WhenGiantsCollide/master/img/sketch.png)